Exploring Zion National Park

 East Zion

-As beautiful as all of the other places in the rest of the park are (with the exception of upstream of Big Prings in Zion Narrows, which is controlled through permits), my favorite part of Zion National Park is east of the Zion-Mount Carmel Tunnel.
-Other than the Canyon Overlook and East Mesa Trail, there isn’t much formal on this side of the park, which makes it fun, adventurous, and quiet.
+As beautiful as all of the other places in the rest of the park are, don’t forget to drive east of the Zion-Mount Carmel Tunnel.
+Other than the Canyon Overlook and East Mesa Trail, there aren’t formal trails on this side of the park, which makes it fun, adventurous, and quiet.
 Parking consists mainly of tiny pullouts, which limits the number of people that can explore a particular area.
-If you can snag a parking spot, this side of Zion can be so much fun.
+If you can snag one of those parking spots, this side of Zion can be so much fun.

 18 - Canyon Overlook